The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses

 \subsection{Recovery from infection and post-infection immunity}

 Infectious individuals are assumed to recover from infection at a fixed rate $\gamma$ (such that the mean duration of infectiousness is $1/\gamma$).
-Upon recovery from infection, individuals transition to a susceptible strata $S_i$ according to the probability $P(I \rightarrow S_i)$:
+Upon recovery from infection, individuals transition to a susceptible strata $S_i$ according to the probability $\text{P}(I \rightarrow S_i)$:

-We specify $P(I \rightarrow S_i)$ in terms of an assumed distribution of effective antibody level following recovery from infection.
+We specify $\text{P}(I \rightarrow S_i)$ in terms of an assumed distribution of effective antibody level following recovery from infection.
 Specifically, we take that the log-2-transformed value of the effective antibody level follows a Normal distribution with mean $\mu$ and standard deviation $\sigma$.
 This distribution then defines the probability of transitioning into each discrete susceptible strata, noting we have an additional constraint that antibody level must fall within the range $[2^0, 2^a]$:

-The use of a Normal distribution here is consistent with observations of the antibody response following infection with respiratory viruses \parencite{Khoury2021-kg}.
+The use of a Normal distribution here is consistent with epidemiological observations of the antibody response following exposure to respiratory viruses such as SARS-CoV-2 (e.g.\ \cite{Khoury2021-kg, Yamayoshi2021-py}) and influenza (e.g.\ \cite{Zhao2017-rq}).
+This Normal distribution likely arises due to heterogeneity in the humoral immune response (antigen dose, rate of antibody growth, etc.) between infection events \parencite{Padmanabhan2022-kx, Stocks2025-gq}.

 The model of immunity we describe here captures only the first-order dynamics of antibody rise and decay within an individual.
 To simplify our analysis, we do not consider the dynamics of other components that make up the human adaptive immune response, such as plasma cells (which produce antibodies), memory B-cells (which recall the antibody response upon re-infection) or T-cells (which may provide protection independent of the antibody response).